Lewiscowles1986/WordPressSVGPlugin/README.md

 ### Requirements

 * WordPress 4.0 or higher
-* PHP 5.6 or higher
+* PHP 7.0 or higher (EOL versions may work, but you should still run this on latest stable)

 ### Updates